amehat/cucumber-typescript-nestjs/README.md

 List of branches:

-- `cucumber-js` : Simple implementation of cucumber with node js in javascript
+- `cucumber-js`: Simple implementation of cucumber with node js in javascript
-- `cucumber-nestjs` : Cucumber with nestjs (typescript) without any other library.
+- `cucumber-nestjs`: Cucumber with nestjs (typescript) without any other library.

     If we change the code so that it is deliberately false, the test remains valid.
 It is not a good thing.

+- `cucumber-tsflow`: Using cucumber with decorators in step